a selection of scientific papers strewn randomly

 Mehta AR, Carpenter JR, Nicholas JM, Chataway J, Virgo B, Parmar MKB, Chandran S, Pal S. Nat Med.
 2023 Sep 14. doi: 10.1038/d41591-023-00080-0. (article not freely available; unformatted version available via Edinburgh Research Explorer)

-• In this short correspondence the MND-SMART trial team, and the people living with MND who are co-producing the trial, consider the pros and cons of including a placebo group in a trial like MND-SMART.
-Including a placebo group means that some people will be randomly assigned to receive a dummy pill, and as such will not be taking the drugs being tested.
+- The MND-SMART trial team, and the people living with MND who are co-producing the trial, have considered the pros and cons of including a placebo group in a trial like MND-SMART.
+Read more in the news article: The role of placebo control in clinical trials for neurodegenerative diseases.

 Systematic, comprehensive, evidence-based approach to identify neuroprotective interventions for motor neuron disease: using systematic reviews to inform expert consensus